osusec/beavercds-ng/docs/for-authors/challenge-reference.md

   - somefile.txt
   - otherfile.txt

+  # these are all equivalent
+  - foo.txt
+  - include: foo.txt
+  - include: [ foo.txt ]

-  # rename a really long name as something shorter during upload
+  # rename a really long name as something shorter for upload
   - as: short.h
     include: some_really_long_name.h